aishwarya-art/aishwarya-art/README.md

 ## About Me

-I'm a passionate and creative Full Stack Developer currently pursuing a Bachelor's in Engineering with a focus on Information Science and Engineering.
+I'm a passionate and creative Full Stack Developer.
 My journey in the tech world has equipped me with skills in various technologies, including:

 - **CodeIgniter**
 - **JavaScript**